The Origin of Flavors

 In the late 19th century, the landscape of the food industry underwent a transformative shift with the advent of flavors.
-At the forefront of this revolution were two German chemists, Dr. Wilhelm Haarmann and Ferdinand Tiemann, whose collaborative efforts laid the foundation for the flavor industry.
+Dr. Wilhelm Haarmann and Ferdinand Tiemann led the revolution, laying the foundation for the flavor industry.
+This article will discuss the origin of flavors.

 Dr. Wilhelm Haarmann